top of page

 ABOUT UNITED TO END RACISM (UER)

 United to End Racism (UER) is a group of people of all ages and backgrounds, in many different countries, who are dedicated to eliminating racism in the world.
 We understand that eliminating racism is necessary for humankind to progress.
-We are committed to ending racism, and we support the efforts of other groups to accomplish this goal.
+We are committed to ending racism.
+We do this by supporting other groups in their work to heal the harm caused by racism.

 • interrupt racism in their daily lives,